Exporting to Panama

 Renewable energy

 As part of the Paris Accords, Panama has committed to having 30% of energy consumption come from new renewable energy sources.
-Panama has the largest wind farm in the region and is making attractive incentives for auto consumption of solar energy.
+Panama has the largest wind farm in the region and is making attractive incentives available for auto consumption of solar energy.
 Currently only 8% of the energy consumption in Panama is generated from these sources.

-Energy Hub for the region
+Energy hub for the region

 With the Panama Canal expansion there are new terminals for LNG gas storage and the capacity of regasification.
 Panama has a privileged geographical position and is looking at interconnection with neighbouring countries like Colombia, as well as improving the Central America grid network.